vicoslab/dis_tutorial3/README.md

 Do not add any extensions to the name of your map, as the map_saver will create two different files for storing map data.
 The first one is a `.yaml` file containing the name of the image for the map, the origin of the image, the metric length of a pixel in the map and the thresholds for occupied and free space.
 The other file is a `.pgm` image file (portable gray map) which you can open in most image editors.
 This is useful for fixing minor imperfections.

-If you have built a good enough map close all running programs.
+When you have built a good enough map, close all running nodes.

 ### Navigation

 The Turtlebot 4 uses Nav2 which provides perception, planning, control, localization, visualization, and much more to build autonomous systems.
 This will compute an environmental model from sensor and semantic data, dynamically path plan, compute velocities for motors, avoid obstacles, and structure higher-level robot behaviors.
 You can find more info about Nav2 [here](https://navigation.ros.org/).

-If you have built a map of the polygon we are finally ready to let the robot drive itself.
+If you have built a map of the course, we are finally ready to let the robot drive on its own.
 In one terminal start the simulation:

     ros2 launch dis_tutorial3 sim_turtlebot_nav.launch.py